-Load any other organs you may have and use the Organ settings | Advanced audio routing | Rank routing ... screen to assign their ranks to the desired bus groups.
+Load any other organs you may have and use the Organ settings | Rank routing ... screen to assign their ranks to the desired bus groups.
 If you set up an aux reverb send, then also use the audio settings control panel to tweak reverb wetness (or disable reverb completely) for them if desired.
-For example, you might want to set the slider to 0% for wet organs, leave it at 100% for fully dry organs, and set it somewhere in-between for semi-dry organs.
+For example, you might want to set the slider to 0% for wet organs, leave it at 100% for fully dry organs, and set it somewhere inbetween for semi-dry organs.